Schedule marketing around core creative work

 - Or maybe you like going to shows and events, but have trouble keeping up with ongoing weekly jobs for your online marketing.

-- Perhaps you enjoy social media, but just can’t seem to find the time to put up a blog post or a video every week, even if you think you should.
+- Perhaps you enjoy social media, but just can’t seem to find the time to put up a post or a video every week, even if you think you should.

 In general, the less you like to do something, the more critical it is to schedule it so you know it will get done.

-You have a couple of choices for organizing your work so you’re most productive
+Choices for organizing your work so you’re most productive

 1. Organize work by creative energy required

 Different kinds of tasks require different amounts of energy.
 Save drudge work for low energy times of day and do your most creative work when you have the most energy.

 This is far from an exhaustive list, but here’s a rough hierarchy of tasks organized by level of creative energy required:

 - Writing blog posts and making videos: creating content

 - Imagining all the ways you might be able to connect with your buyers